sketch-hq/SketchAPI/docs/pages/file-format.md

 The [JSON Schema](https://github.com/sketch-hq/sketch-file-format) based specification describes how Sketch documents are stored on disk, and how this changes from version to version.

-Build low level integrations of Sketch such as server and command-line applications.
-Read and generate…
+Build low level integrations of Sketch such as server and command-line applications using the specification as reference material.
+Go further and use the JSON Schema themselves to generate types and model code, or validate Sketch documents you programmatically create or manipulate.

 ## Typescript types

 The TypeScript [types](https://github.com/sketch-hq/sketch-file-format-ts) model Sketch file JSON, and are automatically generated from the file format [json schema](/file-format/reference/json-schema) specification.

-The types will allow you to strongly type representations and fragments of Sketch documents in TypeScript projects.
+Strongly type data representing Sketch document objects, such as layers and artboards in TypeScript projects.

 ## Reference files